T. J. Cloutier

 Thomas James "T. J." Cloutier (born October 13, 1939) is a professional poker player from Richardson, Texas.
 He was inducted into the Poker Hall of Fame in 2006.
+Cloutier was also briefly a professional football player in the Canadian Football League.

 Early years

 Cloutier was born in Albany, California, and attended the University of California, Berkeley on an athletic scholarship for football and baseball and played in the 1959 Rose Bowl.
 He later dropped out of college because of family financial hardship.

 Cloutier was drafted into the United States Army.
 After the Army, he played football in the Canadian Football League for the Toronto Argonauts and Montreal Alouettes, but an injury cut his career short.

 After his football career ended, Cloutier started a food company, but it was not successful, so following the end of his first marriage, he moved to Texas to work on oil rigs.
 On his off days, he began to play poker, and quit his job after realizing that he was winning more money playing poker than working.
 He started playing poker when he was a caddy at a golf course and played poker after the rounds.

 In addition to poker, Cloutier is well known for his high-stakes craps sessions.